Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Line Expansion ( )

 \subsection{Our Line Expansion}

 Since the commonly used expansions cannot give a satisfactory representation, we seek a new expansion that preserves all the original higher-order relations, while presenting an easy-to-learn graph structure.
-Motivated by the special symmetric structure of hypergraphs that \emph{vertices are connected to multiple edges and edges are conversely connected to multiple vertices}, we treat vertices and edges equally and propose hypergraph \emph{Line Expansion (LE)}.
+Motivated by the special symmetric structure of hypergraphs that \emph{vertices are connected to multiple edges and edges are conversely connected to multiple vertices}, we treat vertices and edges equally and propose hypergraph \emph{Line Expansion} (\method).

-The \emph{Line Expansion} of the hypergraph $G_H$ is constructed as follows (shown in Fig.~\ref{fig:expansion}, bottom): (i) each incident vertex-hyperedge pair is considered as a ``line node''; (ii) ``line nodes'' are connected when either the vertex or the hyperedge is the same.
-Essentially, the induced structure is a graph, where each node and each hyperedge (from the original hypergraph) induces a clique.
-We now formally define the \emph{line expansion} $G_l$ of hypergraph $G_H$.
+The \emph{Line Expansion} of the hypergraph $\calG_H$ is constructed as follows (shown in Fig.~\ref{fig:expansion}, bottom): (i) each incident vertex-hyperedge pair is considered as a ``line node''; (ii) ``line nodes'' are connected when they share the same vertex or hyperedge.
+Essentially, the induced structure is a graph, where each vertex or each hyperedge (from the original hypergraph) induces a clique (i.e., fully-connected subgraph).
+We now formally define the \emph{line expansion}, denoted $\calG_l$.